Skip to content

 • Mark the release as prerelease when publishing a next npm version.

-• Confirm npm-production and docker-production environments exist.
+• Confirm npm-production, docker-production, github-pages, and mcp-registry-production environments exist.

 • Confirm GitHub code scanning is enabled if SARIF upload visibility is needed.